CityBird logo

 What Is CityBird?

-CityBird is an upscale, sophisticated fast-casual franchise focused on freshly prepared chicken tenders, chicken tender sandwiches, salads, sides, and non-alcoholic beverages made with proprietary marinades and sauces.
-Franchisees operate Restaurants for on-premises and off-premises consumption.
-With prior approval, Restaurants may be permitted to serve craft beer and wine.
+CityBird is an upscale, sophisticated fast-casual franchise specializing in freshly prepared chicken tenders, chicken tender sandwiches, salads, sides, and non-alcoholic beverages made with proprietary, chef-created marinades and sauces.
+CityBird Restaurants are operated for on-premises and off-premises consumption.
+With prior approval, franchisees may be permitted to serve craft beer and wine, providing potential alcohol sales as an additional revenue stream.

 CityBird Franchise: Pros and Cons